-Our regular Zazen sit and Sangha chat/discussion continues each Monday at 20:00.
+Our regular Zazen sit and Sangha chat/discussion resumes Monday 10 January at 20:00.
 Do join us a little before that, around 19:45.

-We have been lucky to receive a generous grant from the Scottish Government via Interfaith Scotland.
-This has been used for an upgraded Zoom account just logging in once for our Monday Night and any other on-line meetings and activities.
+With a generous grant from the Scottish Government via Interfaith Scotland, we now have an upgraded Zoom account just logging in once for our Monday Night and any other on-line meetings and activities.

-Many Thanks to Dumfries and Galloway Multicultural Association (DGMA) for publicizing our Sangha. and the Dumfries and Galloway Green Book.
-Thanks to the Government and people of Scotland along with Interfaith Scotland, we have been offered generous financial support to help with our Zoom account and our website.
+Many Thanks to Dumfries and Galloway Multicultural Association (DGMA) for publicizing our Sangha and thanks to the Dumfries and Galloway Green Book.
+Thanks to the Government and people of Scotland along with Interfaith Scotland, for generous financial support.

 Weekly Zazen: Monday evenings: